IvanOrtizDAW/Dranimaco/wordpress/wp-content/plugins/woocommerce-currency-switcher/readme.txt

 &#9989;&nbsp;**No GET data in the link**: switches currency without GET properties (?currency=USD) in the link (optionally)

-&#9989;&nbsp;**Selected currency storage**: For the site admin WOOCS provides set of mechanisms to storage user selected currency on different hosting architectures: Session, Transient, Memcached, Redis

-&#9989;&nbsp;**Wide API**: For site developer - advanced [API functionality set](https://currency-switcher.com/codex/) which allows to manipulate with prices and their rates on the fly using conditional logic
+&#9989;&nbsp;**Wide API**: advanced [API functionality set](https://currency-switcher.com/codex/) which allows to manipulate with prices and their rates on the fly using conditional logic

 &#9989;&nbsp;**Easy to use for administrators and shop customers**: install, set settings for couple of minutes and let your shop make more money!